 Follow the sandy roadway to reach a ‘crossroads’ where you continue straight onto a grassy track.
 The track takes to a tarred roadway (the ‘avenue’) – go straight across and join another woodland track.
 Follow this for 300m to exit at a metal gate and join a surfaced roadway.
 Proceed straight – it’s only 200m back to the trailhead.

 Enjoy, and remember to leave no trace!

-Please note that the loop walk occasionally closes for maintenance – should you wish to check before travelling, you can call the North Mayo Heritage Centre on +35396 31809 or Enniscoe House on +35396 31112.
+Please note that the loop walk occasionally closes for maintenance, usually during December and January.
+Should you wish to check before travelling, you can call the North Mayo Heritage Centre on +35396 31809 or Enniscoe House on +35396 31112.